Claire Loven – PhD researcher at the Montaigne Centre for Rule of Law and Administration of Justice (Utrecht University)

 The issues raised by Wojtyczek do not only manifest themselves in the case of A and B, but can also be seen in other family life cases as well as other type of cases, including those concerning the right to reputation and respect for private life vs. freedom of expression and cases on employer-employee relations.
 With respect to private life vs. freedom of expression cases, in Von Hannover nos.
 1 and 2, the Princess of Hannover tried to prevent the publication of photos about her private life in the tabloid press.
 Her legal actions had no effect, however, as the domestic courts did not grant an injunction against any further publication of the photos.
 As the Court could not deal directly with the publisher’s behaviour, the Princess complained before the Court about the lack of adequate State protection of her private and family life.
 Before the Court, however, the publisher responsible for the alleged fundamental rights violation could not be involved in the procedure and was replaced by the State.
 To give an example of an employer-employee case, in Bărbulescu the applicant complained about the State’s failure to comply with its positive obligation to protect the right to respect for private life and correspondence; while at the domestic level the case had involved both the employer and employee, the employee challenging his dismissal because it was founded on the employer’s monitoring of his communications.
 All these cases have in common that, because of the vertical nature of the Court’s proceedings, one of the two parties involved in the horizontal case at the domestic level ‘disappears’ from the Court’s proceedings.
 The A and B case is slightly different because the domestic proceedings involved a criminal allegation and not a private law dispute.
 As described above, however, C’s rights and interests were clearly involved in the proceedings at the domestic level, as C was the accused person, the father and legal representative of B.

-On the basis of Article 36 ECHR, the ‘disappearing party’ has the right to intervene in the Court’s proceedings.
+On the basis of Article 36 ECHR, the ‘disappeared party’ can request to be granted leave in the Court’s proceedings.
 This is also the most obvious objection that can be made against Judge Wojtyczek’s concurring opinion: if the father would have liked to have his say, there was a legal possibility for doing so.
 Interestingly, however, in the Court’s case law, only few examples can be found of cases in which the ‘disappearing party’ did actually intervene.
 To illustrate, in the already mentioned Von Hannover case the company responsible for publishing the photos intervened.
 In Mandet, a family life case on the recognition of paternity, the biological father intervened in the Court’s proceedings.
 Before the Court, the legal parents and the child had claimed that the recognition of the paternity of the biological father violated their right to private and family life.
 As a third party intervener, the biological father provided the Court with a different reading of the facts and, for example, pointed out that the mother had obstructed any contact between him and the child, which had been the circumstance that led him to initiate proceedings to have his paternity legally established (§42).

 Although the ‘disappearing party’ rarely intervenes in the Court’s proceedings, the Court’s case law illustrates that it is important for the ‘disappearing party’ to have its voice heard.
 In cases like Von Hannover the Court, for example, pays particular attention to the question whether the journalist or publisher acted in good faith or verified the facts properly, even though this journalist or publisher is not a direct party to the Court’s proceedings.
 Furthermore, in employer-employee cases the Court sometimes takes into account the employer’s interests, while this employer will not be able to explain or defend these interests himself (see e.g. Eweida and Others; Schüth; Bărbulescu).
 Finally, a Court’s judgment may indirectly affect the ‘disappearing party’ in a more substantive way.
 For example, in Bărbulescu the Court found that the domestic courts should have taken into consideration the scope of the monitoring and the degree of the intrusion into the applicant’s privacy, and whether the aim could have been achieved by less intrusive methods.
 This judgment may indirectly affect the ‘disappearing party’, i.e. the employer, as it could entail that the established domestic mechanisms for checking whether employees are performing their professional duties adequately can only be kept in place when they are accompanied by adequate and sufficient safeguards.
 In an intervention, the ‘disappearing party’ could explain such effects and thereby influence the Court’s judgment.
 Perhaps, however, it cannot always be expected of private parties that they voluntarily offer to submit observations.
 Thus, it seems fair enough that Judge Wojtyczek argues that the Court should have invited the father to present his observations as the father and as the legal representative of the applicant, and as a party whose own rights and interests may have been affected by the outcome of the proceedings (§6).
 In this way, the father could have expressed his views on the best interests of the child and defended his own rights and interests.
 The question that remains if this is enough to address the procedural challenges that Judge Wojtyczek observes?
 The Court’s case law, for example, shows that when the ‘disappearing party’ uses the opportunity of third party intervention, the Court rarely refers to the third party submissions.
 Furthermore, Judge Wojtyczek focuses on the consequences for the ‘disappearing party’, but there might also be consequences for the Convention States or the Court itself.
 In a way, for example, it might seem odd that Convention States have to defend the acts or represent the interests of the ‘disappearing party’.
 Moreover, it is open to question if the Court is really able to address the underlying ‘horizontal’ fundamental rights problem in a case that is ‘verticalised’ to bring it before the Court.
 In other words, the issue of the ‘disappearing party’ confronts the Convention system with several challenges which need to be addressed, and it is certainly to be commended that Judge Wojtyczek has opened the floor for a debate on this.